-- (7) The Company holds no investments in subsidiaries, controlled, or affiliated entities; - (8) The Company has no investment interests with respect to joint ventures, partnerships, or limited liability companies; - (9) The Company holds no derivatives; - (10) Premium deficiency reserves ("PDR") (inclusive of conversion reserves) and the related expenses are recognized when it is probable that expected future health care expenses, claims adjustment expenses ("CAE"), direct administration costs, and an allocation of indirect administration costs under a group of existing contracts will exceed anticipated future premiums and reinsurance recoveries considered over the remaining lives of the contracts, and are recorded as aggregate health policy reserves in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
+(7) The Company holds no investments in subsidiaries, controlled, or affiliated entities;

+- (8) The Company has no investment interests with respect to joint ventures, partnerships, or limited liability companies; - (9) The Company holds no derivatives; - (10) PDR (inclusive of conversion reserves) and the related expenses are recognized when it is probable that expected future health care expenses, claims adjustment expenses ("CAE"), direct administration costs, and an allocation of indirect administration costs under a group of existing contracts will exceed anticipated future premiums and reinsurance recoveries considered over the remaining lives of the contracts, and are recorded as aggregate health policy reserves in the financial statements.
 Indirect administration costs arise from activities that are not specifically identifiable to a specific group of existing contracts, and therefore, those costs are fully allocated among the various contract groupings.
 The allocation of indirect administration costs to each contract grouping is made proportionately to the expected margins remaining in the premiums after future health care expenses, CAE and direct administration costs are considered.
-The data and assumptions underlying such estimates and the resulting reserves are periodically updated, and any adjustments are reflected as an increase (decrease) in reserves for life and accident and health contracts in the statutory basis statements of operations in the period in which the change in estimate is identified.
+The data and assumptions underlying such estimates and the resulting reserves are periodically updated, and any adjustments are reflected as an increase in reserves for life and accident and health contracts in the financial statements in the period in which the change in estimate is identified.
 The Company does anticipate investment income as a factor in the PDR calculation (see Note 30); - (11) CAE are those costs expected to be incurred in connection with the adjustment and recording of accident and health claims.
 Pursuant to the terms of the Agreement ("the Agreement") (see Note 10), the Company pays a management fee to its affiliate, United HealthCare Services, Inc. ("UHS"), in exchange for administrative and management services.
-A detailed review of the administrative expenses of the Company and UHS is performed to determine the allocation between CAE and general administrative expenses ("GAE") to be reported in the statutory basis statements of operations.
+A detailed review of the administrative expenses of the Company and UHS is performed to determine the allocation between CAE and general administrative expenses ("GAE") to be reported in the financial statements.
 It is the responsibility of UHS to pay CAE in the event the Company ceases operations.
-The Company has recorded an estimate of unpaid CAE associated with incurred but unpaid claims, which is included in unpaid in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
-Management believes the amount of the liability for unpaid CAE as of December 31, 2020 is adequate to cover the Company's cost for the adjustment and recording of unpaid claims; however, actual expenses may differ from those established estimates.
-Adjustments to the estimates for unpaid CAE are reflected in operating results in the period in which the change in estimate is identified; - (12) The Company does not carry any fixed assets in the statutory basis financial statements; - (13) Health care and other amounts receivable consist of pharmacy rebates receivable estimated based on the most currently available data from the Company's claims processing systems and from data provided by the Company's affiliated pharmaceutical benefit manager, OptumRx, Inc. ("OptumRx").
-Health care and other amounts receivable also include receivables for amounts due to the Company for provider advances and claim overpayments to providers, hospitals and other health care organizations, as well as amounts due from the ODM for reimbursable claims.
+The Company has recorded an estimate of unpaid CAE associated with incurred but unpaid claims, which is included in unpaid CAE in the financial statements.
+Management believes the amount of the liability for unpaid CAE as of December 31, 2021 is adequate to cover the Company's cost for the adjustment and recording of unpaid claims; however, actual expenses may differ from those established estimates.
+Adjustments to the estimates for unpaid CAE are reflected in operating results in the period in which the change in estimate is identified; - (12) The Company does not carry any fixed assets in the financial statements; - (13) Health care and other amounts receivable consist of pharmacy rebates receivable estimated based on the most currently available data from the Company's claims processing systems and from data provided by the Company's affiliated pharmaceutical benefit manager, OptumRx, Inc. ("OptumRx").
+Health care and other amounts receivable also include receivables for amounts due to the Company for provider advances and claim overpayments to providers, hospitals and other health care organizations, as well as amounts due from ODM for reimbursable claims.
 Health care and other amounts receivable are considered nonadmitted assets under the NAIC SAP if they do not meet admissibility requirements.
-Accordingly, the Company has excluded receivables that do not meet the admissibility criteria from the statutory basis statements of admitted assets, liabilities, and capital and surplus (see Note 28).
+Accordingly, the Company has excluded receivables that do not meet the admissibility criteria from the financial statements (see Note 28).

-The Company has also deemed the following to be significant accounting policies and/or differences between statutory practices and GAAP:
+The Company has also deemed the following to be significant accounting policies: